 Most of the ruins found today at the Delphi site are witness to the pinnacle of the region which was reached in the 6th c.
-B.C., and are testament to the immense and multidimensional cultural influences that hovered over the sanctuary for almost a millennium.
+B.C., and are a testament to the immense and multidimensional cultural influences that hovered over the sanctuary for almost a millennium.

 The Museum of Delphi

-The Museum of Delphi is one of the best museums Greece has to offer, as it shelters some very important works of Art from ancient Greece.
+The Museum of Delphi is one of the best museums Greece has to offer, as it shelters some very important works of art from ancient Greece.

-Most famous among the exhibitions in the museum of Delphi are the Omphalos (or navel of the earth), the frieze from the treasury of the Syphnians, the frieze from the Treasury of the Athenians, the Kouroi Kleovis and Biton, and the Charioteer of Delphi.
+Most famous among the exhibitions in the museum of Delphi is the Omphalos (or navel of the earth), the frieze from the treasury of the Syphnians, the frieze from the Treasury of the Athenians, the Kouroi Kleovis and Biton, and the Charioteer of Delphi.